rubyforgood/inkind-admin/README.md

 Email: volunteer@cep.dev
 Password: password

+## Working with GraphQL

+- When making changes to Graphql, make sure to run `rails graphql:schema:dump` to update the schema and IDL with the changes.

 ## Setup Instructions for full-stack application

 1. Visit https://github.com/rubyforgood/inkind-volunteer for instructions on how to run the Rails & React application together.